-30.06.16 - This represents a milestone given that it is the first and only scientific paper on specific technology to protect against electromagnetic radiation.
+30.06.16 - It is a milestone, as it is the first and only scientific publication

 The “European Journal of Integrative Medicine” has published a paper on the research carried out by the Center for Biomedical Research at the University of Granada (Research Group CTS-101: “Intercellular Communication”) on the effectiveness of the technology developed and patented by Pranan Technologies to neutralize the harmful effects on the body of electromagnetic radiation (mobile telephony, WiFi, cordless phones, telephone aerials).